yangzhangpsy/PsySummary/README.md

 From our website
 https://www.psybuilder.com

-• Run PsySummary inside PsyBuilder (Toolbox → PsySummary), or
+• Run PsySummary inside PsyBuilder (Toolboxes → Results Data Aggregation), or

 • Download and install it as a standalone program.